manuzrpEd/RegTechChallenge/README.md

 # RegTechChallenge
-RegTechChallenge.ipynb is a basic Python notebook to demonstrate my coding abilities.
+RegTechChallenge.ipynb is Jupyter notebook that demonstrates my coding abilities.

 The task is to get a rough understanding of the objectives of the Investment Firm Regulation and implement a calculator in Python.
 There are two aspects, one regulatory and one technical.